Marcinthecloud/AzureTechDaySetup/README.md

 5. Once all nodes have provisioned, ssh into the cluster and restart DSE in Search + Analytics mode

-6. Run the setup script in the root of this git.
+6. Copy and paste the commands in the setup script in the root of this git on one of the nodes.

+    >>Hint: `vi setup.sh` then paste the commands then `chmod +x setup.sh` finally `./setup.sh`

 7. Fork this git (which includes deck and instructions) and make it unique to the class (edit IP's, URL's ETC): https://github.com/Marcinthecloud/DataStaxDay